Patient Partner Involvement in Research

 Throughout the website, we use the Patient-Centered Outcomes Research Institute (PCORI)’s definition of patient partners, which includes patients (those with lived experience), family members, caregivers, and the organizations that are representative of the population of interest in a particular study.

-Our guidance to the application requirements are divided in:
+Guidance to the application requirements are divided in:

-Step 1: Pre-application grant
+Step 1: Pre-Application Grant

-Step 5: Review of applications by patient partners
+Step 5: Review of Applications by Patient Partners

 Webinar series